-If there’s one detail that a lot of headphone users will notice with the TT-BH046, it’s the design choice that TaoTronics went with.
+If there’s one detail that many headphone users will notice with the TT-BH046, it’s the design choice that TaoTronics went with.
 Namely, this headset looks almost bland.
 If you’re used to having a spectacular-looking headset like the E7 PRO, you might be disappointed by the TT.
 However, in the case of this headset, the design plays into the function.
 In other words, the primary function of the TT is to perform well.
-Looks are secondary, and sometimes the best headphones for airplane travel under $100 will look no better than ordinary, bargain-bin headsets.
+Looks are secondary, and sometimes the best noise-canceling headphones under 100 will look no better than ordinary, bargain-bin headsets.

 Runtime & Two Charging Modes

 So let’s talk about performance.
-The TT has a runtime of 30 hours and you can charge it in 45 minutes.
-But there’s an awesome little feature hidden in there.
+The TT has a runtime of 30 hours, and you can charge it in 45 minutes.
+But there’s an excellent little feature hidden in there.
 Namely, if you charge it for only five minutes, it will work for a full 2 hours!
-This option is splendid for short flights and it doesn’t consume a lot of energy.
-I tried it myself on a short inter-state flight and it worked like a charm.
+This option is splendid for short flights, and it doesn’t consume much energy.
+I tried it myself on a short inter-state flight, and it worked like a charm.

 The TT-BH046 has earpads that can rotate 90°, as well as an adjustable headband.
 The pads themselves contain soft, protein cushions for the best listening experience.
-In addition, the headset is light and elastic enough for you to pack it up and carry it anywhere.
+Also, the headset is light and elastic enough for you to pack it up and carry it anywhere.